 Given the progress of innovation and planning, individuals should never again be 'highlighted' by their disability and should be incorporated into the environment in a fully inclusive manner.

-There are now a firm set of guidelines for those in the contruction industry to adhere to in order to be BS 8300 compliant.
+There are now a firm set of guidelines for those in the construction industry to adhere to in order to be BS 8300 compliant.
 The guidelines apply to within the building itself and the immmediate surroundings.
 For example:

 You must consider every aspect of a buildng/its surroundings and how it impacts on a users accessibility.

 As the guidelines of the BS 8300 standard were developed by industry experts, they recognise the importance of expertise/knowledge in ensuring that the application of resources including Induction Loops and Assistive Listening Systems meet the needs of the end user.
-The revised standard covers all external accessibility issues as well as all internal issues.
+The revised British standard covers all external accessibility issues as well as all internal issues.
 The standard states which public areas should have assistive hearing systems and what type of loop system should be specified.

 If an assitive hearing system can't cover the whole environment it is meant for, it must be addressed with clear signage to indicate where it is accessible.
 Environments and sectors where assistive listening systems should be applied include: